LaSalleSoftware/ls-backup-pkg/README.md

 I have drawn obvious inspiration from [Laravel Backup](https://github.com/spatie/laravel-backup) and [another Spatie package](https://github.com/spatie/db-dumper).
 And, from over a decade of using the incredible [Akeeba Backup](https://www.akeebabackup.com/).

+## Caveat

+I cannot stress enough how casual this package is.
+It's sole intention is to scratch a personal itch.
+No doubt you are better off with Spatie's package!
+Also, Forge is coming out with a new database backup feature, and Vapor has its own database backup feature.

 ## Security

 If you discover any security related issues, please email Bob Bloom at "bob dot bloom at lasallesoftware dot ca" instead of using the issue tracker.